 Which IANA service or activity is affected (NTIA IANA Functions Contract)

-For the purposes of this section, oversight and accountability of the IANA Functions Operator refers to independent oversight and accountability.
+For the purposes of this section, oversight and accountability of the IANA Functions Operator (IFO) refers to independent oversight and accountability.
 Specifically, oversight and accountability are defined as:

-Oversight (of the performing root zone-related actions and activities) – Oversight is performed by an entity that is independent of the Operator (as defined in the NTIA IANA Functions Contract) and has access to all relevant information to monitor or approve the actions and activities are being overseen
+Oversight (of the IFO performing root zone-related actions and activities) – Oversight is performed by an entity that is independent of the Operator (as defined in the NTIA IANA Functions Contract) and has access to all relevant information to monitor or approve the actions and activities that are being overseen

-Accountability – Accountability provides the ability for an independent entity to impose binding consequences to ensure the meets its formally documented and accepted agreements, standards and expectations.
+Accountability – Accountability provides the ability for an independent entity to impose binding consequences to ensure the IFO meets its formally documented and accepted agreements, standards and expectations.

-All IANA unctions described Section I of this document are affected.
+All IANA Functions described in Section I of this document are affected.
 Annex B provides an overview of oversight mechanisms that are found in the NTIA IANA Functions Contract.

 If the policy sources identified in Section II.A are affected, identify which ones are affected and explain in what way (NTIA IANA Functions Contract)